lukeol11/Bed-Management-System-Frontend/README.md

 This software, aims to address the critical challenge of optimising hospital resource management, focusing on the effective allocation and utilisation on hospital beds.

+There are many roles involved with efficent bed management including

+- Doctors
+- Nurses
+- Bed Manages
+- IT Administrators
+- Cleaners

+this results in bed management systems having may feature requirements including

+- Bed Assignment
+- Patient Transfers
+- Bed Status Tracking
+- Real-time Dashboard
+- Updatable Wards & Beds
+- Cross-platform Compatibility
+- User-friendly Design

+The motivation for this project comes from the hospital bed shortage faced in Ireland.
+The increasing wait times have resulted in more patients on trolleys; making them susceptible to infection and potential poor outcome.
+Efficient bed management can potentially help reduce waiting times by speeding up the bed allocation process.

+Through careful research of existing literature and practices, some key design choices and features were made.
+For example, to eliminate the potential of typos, QR codes can be used to access all information and actions for a specific bed.

+The System aims to meet the complex requirements of hospital bed management using a web application.
+Automating the bed management process can have huge impacts resulting in

+- Saving staff time
+- Improved patient care
+- Cost savings through optimisation

 ### Technology Stack

 [![Vue.js](https://img.shields.io/badge/Vue%20js-35495E?style=for-the-badge&logo=vuedotjs&logoColor=4FC08D)](https://vuejs.org/)